cstuart1609/Space-Missions-EDA/README.md

 ## Skill Development & Enrichment

-Throughout this project,  I am focusing on developing essential skills in data analytics and visualisation.
-My prior experience with RStudio during university, where I analysed similar datasets, will serve as a solid foundation as I embark on this project.
-Although I am not directly applying these skills here, I believe my background will enable me to achieve my goals more efficiently.
+Throughout this project, I am focused on advancing my skills in data analytics and visualisation.
+My prior experience with RStudio during university, where I analysed similar datasets, provides a solid foundation.
+Although I am not directly applying these skills here, I anticipate that my background will enhance the efficiency and depth of my analysis.

-For the ETL process, I chose to utilize Excel and Power Query due to their user-friendly interface and my familiarity with these tools.
-This will facilitate effective data cleaning and transformation.
-I plan to conduct the EDA using SQL, specifically with SQLite, enabling me to build datasets from scratch, perform complex joins, and recover additional details effectively.
+For ETL, I chose Excel and Power Query for their user-friendly interfaces and my familiarity with them, which will streamline the data cleaning and transformation process.
+I plan to conduct the EDA using SQL (specifically SQLite), allowing me to build datasets from scratch, perform complex joins, and extract additional details effectively.

-I am particularly eager to enhance my visualisation skills using Power BI.
-While I have previously used Excel and ggplot2 in RStudio, I believe that Power BI's capabilities will allow me to create more sophisticated and interactive visualizations.
-I anticipate that my existing knowledge will make the transition to Power BI more intuitive.
+Lastly, I am particularly interested in enhancing my visualisation skills using Power BI.
+Having previously used Excel and ggplot2 in RStudio, I believe Power BI’s capabilities will allow for the creation of more interactive and sophisticated visuals, making the transition intuitive and aligning well with my project goals.

 ## Data Dictionary